NyulaYorda/movie-record-system/README.md

-# movie-record-system
-Azubi Africa to do task
+# A Linux Movie-record System